ichibrosan/multiware-framework-and-vpa/README.md

 Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.

+2025-02-17 19:16 dwg/mf - patched up things in environment
+regarding temp paths and gen of scripts, needs work to make automatic.

 2025-02-17 04:25 dwg - added xinetdctl::trigger(port) function
 See new vpa file in doc folder and inetd-netstat-redirect.sh in scripts Add new entries at end of /etc/services file